Cost Savings With Increased Staff Safety

 Recently, a union filed a lawsuit against the US Occupational Safety and Health Administration on behalf of hundreds of thousands of healthcare workers.
 They did so because they claimed that the organization did not issue an infectious-disease protocol during the Covid-19 pandemic, putting their health at risk.
 Your organization can reduce your risk by implementing CSTDs to avoid a similar lawsuit.

 Obviously, losing a seasoned staff member because they need to take some sick time puts a huge burden on your other workers, too.
 You'll have to spend additional time and expense training new staff to fill the missing employee's workload.
 CSTDs are an excellent way to protect staff.
 These closed systems ensure hazardous drugs can't come into contact with those handling them.
 Instead, drugs are prepared, handled and administered within the closed CSTD, so they go directly from the packaging into the patient without leakage or escape of drug vapors.

-Additionally, you won't have to worry about needle-sticks, as the closed system eliminates any possible contact with the needle.
+Additionally, you won't have to worry about needle-sticks, as the closed drug administration system eliminates any possible contact with the needle.
 A 2003 study examined the urine of healthcare workers who distributed antineoplastic agents.
 Before implementing CSTDs, many of them had these hazardous chemicals in their urine.
 After CSTD implementation, the number of workers who tested positive decreased.
 Consistent use of CSTDs can greatly reduce the chance of your staff suffering long-term harm from occupational handling of hazardous drugs.